-26 On exorcisms in general see the chapter dedicated to them in An Exorcist Tells His Story (Amorth 1999: 43-52).
-In the book's chapter The Demon's Behavior (Amorth 1999: 91-99), Amorth makes an interesting distinction concerning the four most frequent behaviors: 1.
-Prior to discovery, when the "demonic possession causes physical and mental disturbances" (Amorth 1999: 91); 2.
+On exorcisms in general see the chapter dedicated to them in Amorth, 1999: 43-52.
+In the book's chapter The Demon's Behavior (Amorth, 1999: 91-99), Fr.
+Amorth makes an interesting distinction concerning the four most frequent behaviors: 1.
+Prior to discovery, when the "demonic possession causes physical and mental disturbances" (91); 2.
 During exorcisms, when the devil tries to hide himself, but has to react to the power of the rite.
 When felt discovered, he can counterattack in order to scare the exorcist or the people present.
-3. Nearing the exit of the demon, during which the evil spirit has lost strength, but can "launch the last attacks" (Amorth 1999: 96).
+3. Nearing the exit of the demon, during which the evil spirit has lost strength, but can "launch the last attacks" (96).
 He does not to leave the person and does everything in his power to remain in the victim's body.
 4. After liberation.
 Since a demon tries to repossess his former victim's body, the person has to prevent relapses by leading a life of prayer in the grace of God.
 It resembles a period of convalescence after a drug addiction.
-See also: Amorth 2016: 93-117 and Amorth-Rodari 2012: 22-27; 43-53.
+See also: Amorth, 2016: 93-117 and Amorth-Rodari, 2012: 22-27; 43-53.

-Using the traditional language of the Church, exorcisms are sacramentals, which are specific spiritual aids27: benedictions or blessings; prayers; blessed water, salt and oil28; the Sign of the Cross; sacred images and other blessed objects (CCC no. 1671-1672).
+Using the traditional language of the Church, exorcisms are sacramentals, which are specific spiritual aids27: benedictions or blessings, prayers, blessed water, salt and oil28, the Sign of the Cross, sacred images and other blessed objects (Catholic Church, 2012: 1671-1672).
 They are similar but not as strong as the seven sacraments29.
-Exorcism is a special prayer of deliverance, present during the whole history of the Church30.
-As recounted in the Gospels, Jesus performed several exorcisms and gave the Church the authority to cast out demons (Amorth-Zanini 2010: 200-227).
+Exorcism, a special prayer of deliverance, has been existing during the whole history of the Church30.
+As recounted in the Gospels, Jesus performed several exorcisms and gave his disciples the authority to cast out demons (Amorth-Zanini, 2010: 200-227).

-Nowadays in the Catholic Church, exorcism is reserved to the bishop and to the priests whom he delegates and whom have to follow the twenty-one rules in the Ritual31.
-Therefore, lay people cannot perform exorcisms, but neither can priests who are not rightfully appointed exorcists and who thus do not have the authority-nor the efficacy-to perform exorcisms.
+Nowadays in the Catholic Church, exorcisms are the competence of bishops, who in turn can delegate priests to perform them according to the Ritual31.
+Therefore, lay people cannot perform exorcisms, and neither can the priests who are not rightfully appointed as exorcists.
+Thus, they do not have the authority to perform exorcisms, and nor do the rituals have the efficacy.
 Fr.
 Amorth was a fervent proponent of extending the authorization to perform exorcisms to all priests since he believed that they already caused the devil even greater rage by preaching and confessing.
-He believed that there was great need of exorcists and affirmed that "a priest who has the courage to preach and to hear confessions should be not afraid to exorcize" (Amorth 1999: 67).
+He believed that there was great need of exorcists and affirmed that "a priest who has the courage to preach and to hear confessions should be not afraid to exorcize" (Amorth, 1999: 67).
 Amorth repeatedly said that he did not fear the devil: